FDio/csit/docs/report/introduction/methodology_multi_core_speedup.rst

 Section :ref:`throughput_speedup_multi_core` includes a set of graphs illustrating packet throughout speedup when running VPP worker threads on multiple cores.
-Note that in quite a few test cases running VPP workers on 2 or 4 physical cores hits the I/O bandwidth or packets-per- second limit of tested NIC.
+Note that in quite a few test cases running VPP workers on 2 or 4 physical cores hits the I/O bandwidth or packets-per-second limit of tested NIC.